ua-eas/docker-jenkins/README.md

 # Description

 This is the Jenkins Docker repository for the kuali tech team at UofA.
-This is where we instal any additional plugins or tools used by Jenkins for the build process.
+This is where we install any additional plugins or tools used by Jenkins for the build process.

 ## Docker Name